Privacy is NOT asset protection…however Privacy can enhance Asset Protection.

 Over the years, I have had many experiences with clients who have shared traumatic ‘violations of privacy’ and I have been encouraged to continue studying, speaking and writing on this topic.

-One the more SHOCKING EXAMPLE’S of how scary our lack of privacy protection is in our lives was told to me by an acquaintance.
 The story begins when he and his family went on a cruise and left the ship for a shore excursion in Mexico.
 In the process of what was supposed to be a fun filled experience, they used their credit card to rent some recreational vehicles.
 Then, to their dismay the operators credit card machine didn’t function properly at this island location, and the parties quickly agreed that my friend would wire or transfer money when he got back to the mainland.
 The contract was tight and the arrangement legitimate and understandable.
 However, upon his return, due to international banking issues, it was proving difficult to transfer the funds.
 Nevertheless, within a week he was close to having the problem resolved and the money transferred.
 But to his SURPRISE and UTTER AMAZEMENT, there was a knock on his door one late night and the ACTUAL tour operators from this little island, who he recognized from the tour 10 days earlier, were standing on his front door demanding payment at that very moment.
 After accusations and a tense situation, my friend was able to calm them down and resolve the situation.
 Yet, the damage was done.
 My friend realized how precarious and easy it was for someone to find where he lived and confront him in front of his family.
 He was now a changed man when it came to his privacy concerns.

 How many of us could envision something like this happening?
 I’m sure all of us can.
 I certainly can envision a disgruntled tenant, renter or even client knocking on my private residence.
 It’s scary for many of us to think where our address is posted publicly and how easy it would be for someone to find it.

-How to hide your home address.
 To protect your home address is actually quite challenging if you have been living in your home some time and giving your address out to every ‘tom, dick and harry’ over several years.
 However, it never hurts to start now with some basic steps:

 - Immediately establish a P.O.
 Box or CMRA (commercial mail-receiving agency) and NEVER receive mail or packages at home.
 Use a mail forwarding or ghost address every where possible, including the billing for your utilities and at the doctor’s office.
 KKOS has a very affordable mail forwarding service wherein we scan all of your mail for you to review in a virtual mailbox.
 Learn more here.